shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersatzica stared up at him, not sure what to do.

 # Scraps

+*This section has been postponed to a later chapter, or might be cut altogether.
+Either way, it is NOT canonically what happens next.*

 The dark grey granite rock was indeed rather flat for a boulder its size.
 It had plenty of space for about one or two of Ersie's projects.
 A very thin tree line separated it from the river bank, meaning Ersie had a great view of the river, and a little outcropping on the other side.
 Around the area were tons of trees with thick trunks that Mudrich liked to tie ropes to, for the purpose of raising a hammock.
 The trees also had a large canopy that provided cool shade to the work area.